arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -ServiceName $ServiceName `
 -ApiId $ApiId `
 -PolicyFilePath $PolicyFilePath
-# Updating policy of the API '$ApiId'
+# Successfully updated API policy for the Azure API Management service '$ServiceName' in resource group '$ResourceGroupName'
 ```

 ## Importing a policy to an operation in the Azure API Management instance